Midwife Care in San Diego

 The care and respect that a midwife has for her clients is evident in how she practices.
 She takes the time to listen and expresses genuine interest in the well-being of each family that she helps.
 Over the course of the pregnancy, the client-midwife relationship becomes one of trust and mutual respect.
 The midwife uses education to empower her clients, and encourages personal responsibility in decision making.

 When a woman is considering hiring midwives to help her, the first step is to make an appointment for a free consultation.
 This gives the woman and her family an opportunity to meet the midwives, ask questions, and decide if midwifery care is right for her.
 The initial consultation also allows the midwives to ask their own questions to determine if the woman is a good candidate for midwifery care and home birth or birth at the birth center.
 The midwives will explain what their care includes, their fees, and their expectations.
 If the woman is healthy, responsible, and conscientious regarding her self-care, she is usually considered a good candidate for birth center or home birth.
 After consulting with a few midwives in the area, it is typical for the woman to choose which midwife practice she and her family would like to hire and the initial prenatal visit is scheduled soon after.
 Within the first couple of prenatal visits, the midwives will discuss the woman’s medical history, perform a physical exam, arrange a payment plan with the couple, review the appropriate contracts, and request all relevant medical records from past care providers.
 Blood may be drawn for the standard testing, as well as any other lab work that may be necessary.
 The midwives will assess the woman’s diet and nutritional status and make appropriate recommendations.
 All prenatal visits including the initial will include: a weight check, a urine check, measurement of the blood pressure, pulse, palpation of the abdomen to assess size and position of the fetus, and measurement of the uterine size in centimeters.
 The expectant mother comes to the midwife’s office for her prenatal visits once a month until she is 28 weeks along in her pregnancy.
 Then she will come every two weeks until 36 weeks, then once a week until she delivers.
-Around 37 weeks, the midwives will give the woman a prenatal visit in her own home.
+Around 36 weeks, the midwives will schedule a home visit for clients planning a home birth.
 The purpose of this visit is to meet anyone else who may be attending the birth, see where the woman’s home is located, make sure all her birthing and baby supplies are prepared and make recommendations if necessary, and discuss any matters relating to the imminent birth.